Daryl Mosley

 Daryl Mosley (born September 21, 1964) is an American singer, musician, and songwriter.
-He is a three-time Songwriter of the Year with eight #1 songs and three Song of the Year awards to his credit.
+He is a four-time Songwriter of the Year with twenty #1 songs and three Song of the Year awards to his credit.
 Among them is the classic "(Ask the Blind Man) He Saw It All", the signature song of the southern gospel trio the Booth Brothers.

 Early life

 Mosley was born in Waverly, Tennessee, into a musical family.
 At the age of 15, Mosley began singing and entertaining at Loretta Lynn's Dude Ranch in Hurricane Mills, Tennessee.

 Bluegrass music

 In 1987, Mosley met banjo player Richie Dotson in Dickson, Tennessee.
 Dotson introduced Mosley to mandolin player Danny Roberts and guitarist Fred Duggin and the foursome formed the band New Tradition.
 In 1991, New Tradition won the national bluegrass band contest sponsored by SPBGMA, the Society for the Preservation of Bluegrass Music in America.
 This led to the band signing with Brentwood Music, with whom the band recorded several albums.
 The first, Bluegrass Gospel At Its Finest, was a hymns album.
 The band's second album, Seed of Love, featured a number of songs penned by Mosley including the title cut, "With His Hands In Wood", and "On His Knees".
 The albums Closer Than It's Ever Been and Love Here Today followed.
 Fred Duggin left the band and was replaced by Ken White and then later by Jamie Clifton.
 Richie Dotson left the band and was replaced by Aaron McDaris.

 Mosley and New Tradition moved on to record two albums with Pinecastle Records, Daddy, On His Knees and A Piece At A Time, and one album with Mountain Home Records, Stand And Be Counted, before Mosley left the band in 1999.